 Indianapolis Star Team for 2018 "Out of Balance" Series

-The 2018 award went to the Indianapolis Star’s reporting team that investigated the sexual abuse scandal in USA gymnastics.
+The 2018 O’Brien Fellowship Award for Impact in Public Service Journalism went to the Indianapolis Star’s reporting team that investigated the sexual abuse scandal in USA gymnastics.

 The ensuing articles were compiled into “Out of Balance,” a series by reporters Marisa Kwiatkowski, Mark Alesia and Tim Evans.
 The reporters began investigating the allegations of the sexual abuse scandal in March 2016 after learning of a lawsuit filed against Indianapolis-based USA Gymnastics and continued their search for two years.